patacongo/Pascal/doc/PascalNotes.md

 Using these intrinic functions, `FileUtils.pas` can then provide:

+- `function  ExtractFilePath(FullPath : string ) : string` - `ExtractFilePath` returns the path part (including drive letter, if applicable) from `FullPath`.
+The returned path consists of all characters before the last directory separator character ('/' or '\'), including the directory separator itself.
+In case there is only a drive letter, that will be returned.
+- `function  ExtractFileName(FullPath : string ) : string` - `ExtractFileName` returns the filename part from `FullPath`.
+The returned filename consists of all characters after the last directory separator character ('/' or '\') or drive letter.
 - `function FindFirst(pathTemplate : string; attributes : ShortWord, VAR searchResult : TSearchRec ) : boolean` - `FindFirst` function searches for files matching a `pathTemplate` and `attributes`.
 If successful, `FindFirst` returns *true* and the first match in `searchResult`.
 - `function FindNext(VAR searchResults : TSearchRec) : boolean` - The `FindNext` function looks for the next matching file, as defined in the search criteria given by the preceding `FindFirst` call.
 - `procedure FindClose(VAR searchResults : TSearchRec) - The `FindClose` function closes a successful FindFirst (and FindNext) file search.
 It frees up the resources used by the search in 'searchResults`.